Gorcenski/whentheycamedown/content/post/calhoun-minneapolis.md

 weight = 1
 +++

-Bde Maka Ska ("White Earth Lake") was restored to its original Dakota name after a multi-year legal battle.
+Bde Maka Ska ("White Earth Lake") in Minneapolis, Minnesota was restored to its original Dakota name after a multi-year legal battle.
 It had been named for John C. Calhoun, a slaveowner, racist, and vocal advocate of slavery.

 <!--more-->